French Drop

 Key features

-• Versatile and can be adapted to various objects
+• Versatile and can be adapted for coins, dice, pens, or other small objects

 Pros